Yoav666s/dnd-wiki/collections/_classes/nornfeld/sorcerer/fey-spirit.md

 Beginning at 6th level, you can use your bonus action to become invisible immediately after you cast a spell of 1st level or higher.
 You stay invisible for 1 minute, or until you attack or cast a spell.

 # Element of Surprise
-Starting at 14th level, whenever you end the invisibile condition early by casting a spell, you can expend 1 sorcery point to resume invisibility for the rest of the duration.
+Starting at 14th level, whenever you end the invisible condition early by casting a spell, you can expend 1 sorcery point to resume invisibility for the rest of the duration.

 # Mesmerizing Presence
 Starting at 18th level, whenever you cast an Enchantment spell that requires one or more targets to make a saving throw, you can expend 1 sorcery point per target to impose disadvantage on its saving throw.